weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 there was the Testament.
 He took it from his inside breast-pocket and showed it to Meriwether.
 Indeed he looked at it closely for the first time himself.
 The two heads so like yet so different bent over the old faded script.
-On the top of the page in a <span id="calibre_link-313" page-number="245" page-name="Page:There Is Confusion.djvu/251" page-index="251" page-quality="3" title="Page:There_Is_Confusion.djvu/251"></span>beautiful clear hand was written Aaron Bye, then underneath in crazy drunken letters, Judy Bye.
+On the top of the page in a beautiful clear hand was written Aaron Bye, then underneath in crazy drunken letters, Judy Bye.

 "I can't guess who she was," said Peter.